linzhi2013/MitoZ/version_2.2/README.md

     optional arguments:
       -h, --help            show this help message and exit

+- To check if the sequence is circular, use script `useful_scripts/circle_check.py`.

+    $ python3 circle_check.py

+    Description

+        Checking whether the sequences are circular when the sequences have length >= 12Kbp

+    Usage

+        python3 circle_check.py  <in.fasta>  <outPrefix> <mismatch_allowed>

+    output files:

+    1. <outPrefix>.mitogenome.fa
+    All the sequences from <in.fasta>.

+    The sequence id line will be like:
+    >C1 topology=circular
+    >C2 topology=linear

+    For the circular mt sequence, the overlapping region (the second `ATGCNN` below) has been removed (below is an example)

+    ATGCNNNNN[ATGCNN]

+    Assuming `ATGCNNNNN` is a circular mt sequence, `ATGCNN` are the overlapping regions.

+    2. <outPrefix>.start2end_for-circular-mt-only
+    This file contains the circular sequences only, and the first 300 bp of each has been moved to the end of the sequence, just for better reads mapping.
+You can check the sequencing depth around the 'joining site' (-300 bp) using the `annotate` module of MitoZ, to confirm if the sequence is really circular.

+    3. <outPrefix>.overlap_information
+    The overlapping sequence detected for the circular sequences.

     # change log
     v2.2
     201801
     1. add configure file support
     2. add single-end data support
     3. remove the useless codes
     4. to be more user-friendly

 # Citation